ayadav10491/ayadav10491.github.io/index.md

 </p>

-### 2. Behaviour based Control Strategy for Double Ackermann  &nbsp;&nbsp;&nbsp;&nbsp; Steering Control of Autonomous Tandem Road Rollers
+### 2. Behaviour based Control Strategy for Double Ackermann Steering Control of Autonomous Tandem Road Rollers
 <p align="justify">
 The projects explores the trajectory tracking application for road rollers during edge compaction task.
 The roller receives path information from the paver through a remote interface.
 The algorithm extracts the edge spline of the path and then is offset to create a trajectory for the rollers to maneuvre.
 The behaviour based control strategy allows the rollers to switch to crab steering mode of the "Edge Compaction mode is activated. <br>